-- Contact and inform your ISSO that you have identified an IT security incident and you will begin the reporting process by providing an IT Incident Reporting Form regarding this incident. - Report security incidents as detailed in the IHS Incident Handling Guide (SOP 05-03).
+- Contact and inform their ISSO that they have identified an IT security incident and begin the reporting process by providing an IT Incident Reporting Form regarding this incident. - Report security incidents as detailed in the IHS Incident Handling Guide (SOP 05-03).

-• Assume that someone else has already reported an incident.
-The risk of an incident going unreported far outweighs the possibility that an incident gets reported more than once
+Assume that someone else has already reported an incident.
+The risk of an incident going unreported far outweighs the possibility that an incident gets reported more than once.